eigenvivek/DiffDRR/README.md

 ## How does `DiffDRR` work?

-`DiffDRR` reformulates Siddon’s method,[^1] the canonical algorithm for calculating the radiologic path of an X-ray through a volume, as a series of vectorized tensor operations.
+`DiffDRR` reformulates Siddon’s method,[^1] an exact algorithm for calculating the radiologic path of an X-ray through a volume, as a series of vectorized tensor operations.
 This version of the algorithm is easily implemented in tensor algebra libraries like PyTorch to achieve a fast auto-differentiable DRR